 Tell is used less frequently in the quickly changing work environment of today’s offices.
 Technology and the availability of information in organizations have changed the balance of power that favored management decision making in the earlier hierarchical, paternal organizations.

 Even in manufacturing and industrial settings, traditionally bastions of the tell style of management, employees now experience more autonomy and involvement in decision making.

 In the sell management style, the manager has made the decision and then attempts to persuade employees that the decision is correct.
 The manager attempts to gain commitment from staff by selling the positive aspects of the decision.
 During the process of selling the decision, the manager may allow the employees to influence the details of the decision.

-Employees can influence how the decision is carried out, too.
-Who will do what and when to move the project or process forward are additional details that employees may influence.
+Employees can influence how the decision is carried out, too, as in who will do what and when to move the project or process forward as additional details that employees may influence.
 The sell management style is used when employee commitment and support is needed, but the decision is not open to very much employee influence.

 As with the tell management style, fewer decisions are made this way in today's organizations.
 But, tell and sell management styles prevail in organizations that are either mired in old thinking or the managers are untrained in current management practices.